bintangtimurlangit/sshguard/README.md

 ## Overview

-SSHGuard monitors SSH authentication logs in real-time using a Bi-LSTM neural network to detect slow-rate brute force attacks that traditional threshold-based systems like fail2ban cannot catch effectively.
+SSHGuard monitors SSH authentication logs in real-time using an LSTM neural network to detect slow-rate brute force attacks that traditional threshold-based systems like fail2ban cannot catch effectively.

 ## How It Works